iran-nodejs-community/digiNode/README.md

 ##### Free shipping threshold

-expressCart allows for the addition of a free shipping threshold.
+digiNode allows for the addition of a free shipping threshold.
 The cart will remove the shipping costs once the order has exceeded the `Free shipping threshold` value.
 If the value of the cart is beneath the `Free shipping threshold`, the cart will add the `Flat shipping rate` to the total amount.

 ##### Payment Gateway